gmag11/EnigmaIOT/readme.md

 ![DL Control Command message format](https://github.com/gmag11/EnigmaIOT/raw/master/img/ControlComand-Downlink.png)
 ![UL Control Command message format](https://github.com/gmag11/EnigmaIOT/raw/master/img/ControlComand-Uplink.png)

 Gateway  and node can exchange internal control commands.
-These are used to set internal protocol parameters.
-This type of messges are processed like normal downlink messages, but are not passed to higher level in Node.
+These are used to set internal protocol parameters like sleep time.
+This type of messages are processed like normal downlink messages, but are not passed to higher level (user code) in Node.

 Some control messages, like OTA update messages, require that they are processed immediately.
 Hence, it is required that node is not in deep sleep mode.
 This can be controlled, for instance, using another control command to set sleep time to 0.